Gavage tube - infants; OG - infants; NG - infants

 George DE, Ogholikhan S. Tubes for enteric access.
 In: Wyllie R, Hyams JS, Kay M, eds.
 Pediatric Gastrointestinal and Liver Disease.
 6th ed.
 Philadelphia, PA: Elsevier; 2021:chap 87.

 Poindexter BB, Martin CR.
-Nutrient requirements/nutritional support in premature neonate.
-In: Martin RJ, Fanaroff AA, Walsh MC, eds.
+Nutritional support for the preterm infant.
+In: Martin RJ, Fanaroff AA, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2020:chap 41.
+12th ed.
+Philadelphia, PA: Elsevier; 2025:chap 42.

 Health Content Provider